Algimantas Bučys: International literary contacts

-Most of the articles contain a presentation of Lithuanian literature to foreign readers.
-One of the first (in 1969) Bučys began to write about the Lithuanian literature created in exile and banned in the Soviet Union; he prepared two volumes of the works of playwright, novelist Аntanas Škėma, wrote the foreword to his novel "Isaak", first published in English.
-After the restoration of independence of Lithuania, Bučys wrote the first essay on the history of Lithuanian literature, where emigration literature is presented as an organic part of a single national literature.
+Most of the articles present Lithuanian literature to foreign readers.
+One of the first (in 1969), Bučys began to write about the Lithuanian literature created in exile and banned in the Soviet Union; he prepared two volumes of the works of playwright, novelist Antanas Škėma, wrote the foreword to his novel Izaokas, first published in English.
+After the restoration of independence of Lithuania, Bučys wrote the first essay on the history of the Lithuanian literature, where emigration literature is presented as an organic part of a single national literature.

 Comparative literature

-After twenty years of silence (from book about Lithuanian novelist Jonas Avyžius in 1990), Bučys issued (since 2008) three literary studies that emerged new methodological and cultural concepts.
+Since 2008, Bučys published three literary studies that emerged new methodological and cultural concepts.

 Many years of close acquaintance with the writers of different nations and the works of various national literatures inevitably led to the need to find and develop new methods of studying the peculiarities of each national literature.
 Traditional comparative methodology, unfortunately, most often identified "similarity and resemblance" literary phenomena in different national literatures.
 It did not help to identify the individual identity of national literature, did not disclose its historical uniqueness.
 Structural comparison of very different historical experience of national literatures leads to the conclusion that the traditional "literary connections" represents only the outer side of the "invisible" internal typological interactions.
 A study similar ideological influence on national literature in the countries of the Soviet Union, the countries of post-war socialist camp in Europe has demonstrated the crisis of traditional comparative analysis by analogy.
 In these cases nothing is revealed except the statement that the monotony, the detection of the same trendy genre and stylistic standards in all of the compared national literatures (for example, a panoramic post-war novels in the manner of epic by Aleksey Tolstoy on the whole territory of the USSR and the Soviet bloc in Eastern Europe).
-In the discussion (1985 in Vilnius) Arthur Miller openly stated that the official ideology smoothes the creative individuality of Soviet writers, "it becomes difficult to distinguish you.
+In the discussion (1985 in Vilnius) Arthur Miller openly stated that the official ideology smooths the creative individuality of Soviet writers, "it becomes difficult to distinguish you.
 It is impossible to determine your personality".